microsoft/fhir-server/docs/ConvertDataOperation.md

 ### 7. Verify

 Make a call to the $convert-data API specifying your template reference in the templateCollectionReference parameter.
-You can use any one of the following two formats to specify the reference.
-However, we strongly recommend choosing digest because its immutable and stable.
+Currently we only support using digest to specify the reference because it's immutable and stable.

 `<RegistryServer>/<imageName>@<imageDigest>`

-`<RegistryServer>/<imageName>:<imageTag>`